CMV Marco Polo deck plans

 - Main diesel engine's cooler jacket was removed and replaced with new (fabricated at the DSV shipyard).
 The ship's propulsion units were maintained (including main propeller polishing, bow thruster blades polishing).

 - Renewal and upgrades were done to all public areas and cruise cabins, the ship's air conditioning system, evaporator rooms, also a renewal of sea- and freshwater piping, overboard valves overhauling.

 Follows is the list of changes done to the ship during the refurbishment in 2015 (Nov 3 -Dec 14):

 - propellers, propeller shafts, reconditioning the bearings on main engines

-CMV Marco Polo deck plans are property of Cruise and Maritime Voyages.
+CMV Marco Polo deck plans are property of Scrapped Cruise Ships.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.